nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2a2.
 Real estate agent enters new data

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Steps 2a1-2a2 are repeated until the data entered are correct.

 Use case ends.

+**Use case: UC3 - List buyers, sellers, clients or properties**

+MSS:

+1. Real Estate Agent requests to view a list of buyers, sellers, clients or properties
+2. ClientGrid will respond with the corresponding list

+Use case ends.